 Family Friendly South Africa

-Best for: Family, Malaria free, Safari
+Best for: Family, First time, Malaria free

 A wonderfully simple family holiday.
 Head to the malaria-free Waterberg region, only three hours from Johannesburg, for a week of safari, adventure and relaxation.
+Then make your way on to Cape Town for some family fun activities- a holidays you and your children will never forget.

 To start planning your tailor-made holiday, call us on (646) 934-8870